 Chief Love Officer sounds a lot like CEO, right?
 Well, it’s on purpose.
 The premise is that a CEO is in charge of a business, but a CLO does this by bringing love to its forefront, leading by it (rather than by profit, for example).
-The first person to coin the term was Mia Kyricos, a globally respected thought leader in the business of wellness and brand strategy with 25 years of experience.
+The first person to coin the term was Mia Kyricos, a globally respected thought leader in the wellness and brand strategy business with 25 years of experience.
 Here’s a masterclass that will get your pandemic zoom call PTSD blasting — but it’s worth it, pinky promise.

 A master class by the first Chief Love Officer ever.

-I first came across Mia and the concept of CLO as I read the book Chief Love Officer launched by Cristina Amaro in 2023.
+I first came across Mia and the concept of CLO as I read the book Chief Love Officer, launched by Cristina Amaro in 2023.
 The book has now become a YouTube series in which Cristina speaks to different personalities and together they explore love as a business strategy.

 I was pleased to discover that the strategies these two brilliant women propose are not far from what we already have implemented at Significa.

-Moreover, what they identify to be the biggest obstacle to implementing love strategies: communication — has been identified by ourselves as our Achilles heel as we held our company-wide one-week collaboration workshop aka Eggceptional Week earlier this year on January, April and July.
+Moreover, what they identify to be the biggest obstacle to implementing love strategies: communication — has been identified by ourselves as our Achilles heel as we held our company-wide one-week collaboration workshop, aka Eggceptional Week, earlier this year on January, April and July.

 Much like any global trend, this whole love, happiness mambo jambo can become a trap if the hard work it takes to effectively implement changes is not taken seriously enough.
-In her talk Championing diversity, equity and inclusion: strategies for creating an inclusive workplace at this years’ edition of Happiness Camp in Porto, Sunaina Kohli urged the crowd “You listen, but you need to be prepared to act!”
+In her talk Championing diversity, equity and inclusion: strategies for creating an inclusive workplace at this years’ edition of Happiness Camp in Porto, Sunaina Kohli urged the crowd, “You listen, but you need to be prepared to act!”

 HOW? is the resulting burning question.

 [Pictured above on the left is Bavaroise’s installation: an explosion of happiness to decorate the halls of Alfândega at Happiness Camp conference.
 Funny how we seem to associate happiness with fireworks when such is not always the case, don’t you think?
-On the right is a picture of a European classic “tear child” gimmicky painting, spotted at the conference as well, contrasting with the theme… isn’t happiness made of tears sometimes too?]
+On the right is a picture of a European classic “tear child” gimmicky painting, spotted at the conference as well, contrasting with the theme… isn’t happiness made of tears sometimes, too?]

 Besides Chief Love Officer, Chief Happiness Officer is another title that is spreading quickly.
 The business of love is flourishing so much there are even courses to teach Happiness, targeted at CEOS, HR Managers, Directors, or whoever wants to positively transform their work culture.
 Such is the case of Happiness School, which offers an MBA in Organisational Happiness.